Alcohol and the Law

 Drinking and driving

-It’s against the law to drive with more than 80mg (milligrams) alcohol per 100ml (millilitres) of blood in the UK (or 50 mg per 100ml in Scotland).
+It’s against the law to drive with more than 80mg (milligrams) alcohol per 100ml (millilitres) of blood, or 50mg in Scotland.
 If you break the law, you face having your licence taken away for at least a year and an unlimited fine or up to six months in prison.
-Causing death through drink-driving can result in a maximum prison sentence of 14 years and a two-year driving ban.
+Causing death through drink-driving can result in a maximum prison sentence of 14 years and a driving ban for at least two years.

 Buying alcohol for those under 18